Committees & Boards with Citizen Appointments

 Committee of Adjustment

 To review and consider minor variances from the provisions of municipal by-laws such as the Zoning By-law, including changes to legal non-conforming uses.
-Click here for more information.
+More information about the Committee of Adjustment.

 Durham Land Division Committee

 To consider Land Severance applications as an alternative means of subdividing land to that of formal plan of subdivision.
-Click here for more information.
+More information about the Durham Land Division Committee.

 Heritage Oshawa (MHC)

 Heritage Oshawa (MHC) is a group of volunteers from the community with an interest in Oshawa's heritage and its promotion and conservation.
-Click here for more information.
+More information about Heritage Oshawa.

 A Livestock Valuer, appointed for a four year term by Oshawa City Council, is required to investigate the killing or injuring of livestock and/or poultry upon notification by the owner.
 Upon receipt of a complaint of predation, the Valuer shall investigate the claim and complete an Ontario Wildlife Damage Compensation Program Application.
 To substantiate a claim, the owner declares the Program Application to be true and accurate.